MiyelaniM/2401PTDS_Regression_Project/README.md

-"# 2401PTDS Regression Project"
+# 2401PTDS Regression Project
-"## Project Goal"
+## Project Goal
-"The aim of this project is to analyze and predict average temperature in the agri-food sector, using data from FAO and IPCC to understand climate impacts and develop sustainable strategies for stakeholders."
+The aim of this project is to analyze and predict average temperature in the agri-food sector, using data from FAO and IPCC to understand climate impacts and develop sustainable strategies for stakeholders.
-"## Dataset"
+## Dataset
-"- Multiple features: 30+"
+- Multiple features: 30+
-"- Records: ~7000"
+- Records: ~7000
-"## Project Structure"
+## Project Structure
-"- notebooks/ – Jupyter Notebook files"
+- notebooks/ - Jupyter Notebook files
-"- data/ – Input datasets"
+- data/ - Input datasets
-"- outputs/ – Visualizations and results"
+- outputs/ - Visualizations and results
-"## How to Run"
+## How to Run
-"Open the notebooks in Jupyter and run the cells sequentially."
+Open the notebooks in Jupyter and run the cells sequentially.
-"## Contributing"
+## Contributing
-"1.
-Fork the repository"
+1. Fork the repository
-"2.
-Create a new branch"
+2. Create a new branch
-"3.
-Commit your changes"
+3. Commit your changes
-"4.
-Push and open a Pull Request"
+4. Push and open a Pull Request
-"## License"
+## License
-"MIT"
+MIT